MoogMt/PHYSIX_Utils/CO2_analysis/README.md

 *cluster_markov.jl*: Density Peak Clustering on distances between carbon and their N-first nearest neighbors

+*vdos_compute.jl*: Compute the VDOS out of an XYZ trajectory

 *xyz2pdb.jl*: Transforms an xyz file to a pdb trajectory